 Why collect pull tabs: Collecting pull tabs make it easy to recycle and help RMHC of the Capital Region at the same time!
 You can collect pull tabs on your own at home, or collect them with a group at school, at work, or anywhere else you can think of!
 Thousands of dollars are raised each year when people Pull Together!

 Our initial campaign will begin on Oct.
 27 and end Dec.
-31. The campaigns will run each quarter.
+31. The campaigns will run each quarter of next year.

 You may save your pull tabs in a zip lock bag for our campaign.